Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - Arthritis – an inflammation of the joints that causes stiffness and pain.

-- Osteoarthritis – a disease that impacts the joints and can lead to the lost of cartilage and bone mass.
+- Osteoarthritis – a disease that impacts the joints and can lead to the loss of cartilage and bone mass.

 The risk factors involved with a spinal cord injury include: